VinaymsGowda/Rest_API_automation/README.md

 # Rest_API_automation
-A sample testing of Rest API Automation against  https://reqres.in/ website.
+A sample testing of Rest API methods against  https://reqres.in/ website.
 Here in this repository i have used sample HTTP Methods like GET
 POST